nylas-mail-lives/nylas-mail/docs/guide/contributing/installation.md

 ## Common (Linux and MacOS)
 1. Install Node.js version **6.9** (suggested using [NVM](https://github.com/creationix/nvm/blob/master/README.md#install-script))
-    * If using nvm, prepend all the coming `npm` commands with
+    * If using nvm, prepend all the coming `npm` commands with the following to use the correct NPM version:
     ```bash
     nvm exec 6.9
     ```